We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Trollwood is thrilled to bring this crowd favorite to the stage at Bluestem Amphitheater!

-The story-telling magic of ABBA’s timeless songs propels this enchanting tale of love, laughter and friendship, creating an unforgettable show.
+The story-telling magic of ABBA’s timeless songs propels this enchanting tale of love, laughter, and friendship, creating an unforgettable show.
 Trollwood’s production of Mamma Mia! is proudly sponsored by Bell Bank.

 Performance dates: July 22-26 and July 29-August 2